filecoin-project/FIPs/FIPS/fip-solstice.md

 W_service = { v_start: 0.05, slope: -slope_w0, t_start: activation_epoch, floor: 0.05, cap: W1_INITIAL }
 ```

-Because the slope is defined as the exact negative of w0’s, w1(e) = 1 −
+Because the slope is defined as the exact negative of w1’s, w2(e) = 1 −
-w0(e) at every epoch of Q1: the service stream absorbs the full ceiling
+w1(e) at every epoch of Q1: the service stream absorbs the full ceiling
-and nothing is burned during the bootstrap quarter (Σw = 1 exactly).
+and nothing is burned during the bootstrap quarter.

 **Steady state (Q2 onward).** The ramp rate is 5pp per quarter, so 1 −
-w0 reaches W1_INITIAL (10%) exactly at the Q1 boundary, where the
+w2 reaches W1_INITIAL (10%) exactly at the Q1 boundary, where the
 record clamps at its cap.
 No end-of-quarter write is needed to exit the
 bootstrap: the clamp does it.
-From then on w1 is a step function: when a
+From then on, w2 is a step function: when a
 gate passes, QuarterlyGateCheck replaces the record with a constant one
-at the new level, { v_start: new_w1, slope: 0, floor = cap = new_w1
+at the new level, { v_start: new_w1, slope: 0, floor = cap = new_w2
 }, via SetWeightRecords under SWA_TIMELOCK; when a gate fails, the
-record is untouched and w1 holds.
+record is untouched and w2 holds.
 Burn resumes automatically from the Q1
-boundary: w0 keeps ramping down while w1 holds at its gate-set level,
+boundary: w1 keeps ramping down while w2 holds at its gate-set level,
 and the residual is burned.

 **QuarterlyGateCheck**, run once per quarter from Q2 onward: